silvio-galli/bloccit/README.md

 Makes also use of **jQuery** for asyncronous comments creation and deletion.

 ## Authentication
-Authentication makes use of `Bcrypt` gem to store a secure hash of users' passwords.
+Authentication makes use of `bcrypt` gem to store a secure hash of users' passwords.

 Sign-up is implemented by [`User` model validations](app/models/user.rb) and based on the `uniqueness` of email address.